Nicotine pouch: Contents

 Nicotine pouches advertisement on Kyle Busch's NASCAR Cup Series show car, Nashville Superspeedway, 2025.

-In addition to nicotine, the pouches typically contain food-grade fillers, sweeteners, and flavorings.
+In addition to nicotine (sometimes as nicotine salts), pouches typically contain food-grade fillers, sweeteners, and flavorings.
 The main ingredient in nicotine pouches in terms of volume is plant fiber.
 Plant fibers are used to fill the pouch and give it the desired shape, fit, and properties.
 Different brands use different fibers, but some of the most common derive from eucalyptus and pine.

 Nicotine pouches are sold in a wide array of flavors, such as peppermint, black cherry, coffee or citrus.
-The nicotine content among nicotine pouch brands typically varies from 1 mg/pouch to 10 mg/pouch although some have much more.
+The nicotine content among nicotine pouch brands typically varies from 1 milligram/pouch to 10 mg/pouch although some have much more (up to 50 mg/pouch).
 Nicotine pouches usually have a longer shelf-life than traditional snus.

 Health risks

 Nicotine pouches contain the addictive chemical nicotine.
+Major public health authorities in the United States emphasise that these products should not be used by youth, young adults, or pregnant women who are classed as vulnerable to the effects of nicotine exposure.

-There is limited independent testing of the constituents, exposure, or biomarkers of effects for nicotine pouches, although independent research is now emerging.
+Recent scoping and scientific reviews conclude that nicotine pouches expose users to substantially fewer tobacco-related toxicants than combustible cigarettes and generally fewer than traditional smokeless tobacco products.
+However, there is limited independent testing of the constituents, exposure, or biomarkers of effects for nicotine pouches, with many studies funded or conducted by industry, and long-term effects on oral, cardiovascular and overall health remain uncertain.
+These reviews also highlight concerns about dual usage with other nicotine products, and the need for longer-term independent research to assess their broader public health impact.

 Nicotine itself is currently classified as non-carcinogenic according to the International Agency for Research on Cancer, and according to the Royal College of Physicians, nicotine in itself is not a hazardous drug.
 In turn, it is hypothesized that if nicotine can be delivered without tobacco and smoke inhalation, most, if not all of the harm of smoking can be avoided.
 However, if not carcinogenic, nicotine is still moderately harmful to cardiovascular health, therefore long-term use of non-tobacco nicotine pouches very likely causes higher risks for cardiovascular diseases, stroke, and reproductive harms.

 Several recent clinical studies and reviews have further evaluated the health effects and nicotine delivery profile of nicotine pouches.
 A 2025 study from Japan Tobacco International showed that nicotine uptake from pouches increased proportionally with dose, showing plasma nicotine levels comparable to Swedish snus and faster than nicotine gum.
 No major safety concerns were observed after single use.